So, electronic fuel injectors, allow for extremely precise control, over how much fuel, is sprayed into the cylinders.

-When the computer cuts the circuit, that powers the electronic fuel injectors; the valve inside the injector, snaps shut and fuel stops flowing.
+When the computer cuts the circuit, that powers the electronic fuel injectors.
+Then, the valve inside the injector, snaps shut and fuel stops flowing.

 So, cycling the injector voltage on and off very rapidly, controls the amount of fuel delivered.
-Also, the longer the pulse width; the greater the volume of fuel delivered and the richer the fuel mixture.
-However, decreasing the duration of the injector signal pulse; reduces the volume of fuel delivered and leans out the mixture.
+Also, the longer the pulse width, the greater the volume of fuel delivered.
+And, the richer the fuel mixture.
+However, decreasing the duration of the injector signal pulse.
+Consequently, reduces the volume of fuel delivered and leans out the mixture.